 Others who took part in this study include Reid R. Harrison, University of Utah, Salt Lake City, UT.
 Gabbiani is also with the department of computational and applied mathematics at Rice University.

-The study was funded by the Air Force Research Laboratory, the Human Frountier Science Program, the National Institute of Mental Health and the National Science Foundation.
+The study was funded by the Air Force Research Laboratory, the Human Frontier Science Program, the National Institute of Mental Health and the National Science Foundation.